alagundianjaney2-sys/Webiste/README.md

 # Electric Switchgear Solutions Website

 A professional Next.js 15 website with a Siemens-inspired theme, focused on electric switchgear products and solutions.
-Built with TypeScript and Tailwind CSS.
+Built with TypeScript and Tailwind CSS featuring the Vidhara company logo.

 🌐 **Live Demo**: [View on Vercel](https://your-deployment-url.vercel.app)